 STAR Read-Aloud Practices are designed to develop and strengthen young children’s awareness of and knowledge about print.
-They utilize evidence-based reading techniques that have been found to be especially helpful in early childhood education classrooms.
+They utilize evidence-based reading techniques developed from years of research.

 A practitioner-friendly, scientifically based curricular supplement designed to develop and strengthen young children’s early foundations in language and literacy.
 Lessons are organized around adult-child readings of high-quality storybooks and supplement – not replace – an educator’s instruction.
 It is widely used in early childhood programs in the United States and internationally.